eBook- Part 2

 Thanks for coming over to my site to read part 2 of “How to be Frugal – The Single Girl’s Guide to Living a Fabulously Frugal Lifestyle”.
 Just click the title for access!

-- Many people ask me how to start a blog to earn extra income.
+Blogging – This is one of the first questions I always get asked so I’m including this one first.
+How can I earn extra income with a blog?
 As you can probably imagine, that isn’t a question I can answer in just a few sentences!
 One of the ways to earn extra income through a blog is from affiliate marketing.
 This can be a tricky topic if you don’t know what you are doing.
 A fellow personal finance blogger has put together a course called Making Sense of Affiliate Marketing that will teach you how to earn extra income from affiliate marketing.
 Michelle teaches you the exact steps she has taken to earn $100,000/mo (yes per month) from her blog.
 I have went through this course myself and loved it, I highly recommend it!